Paavo Väyrynen: Early life

 Paavo Väyrynen was born in a farmer family in Kemin maalaiskunta, southwest Lapland.
 After finishing his gymnasium, he graduated in 1970 as a Bachelor of Social Sciences in the University of Helsinki.
 In Väyrynen's doctoral thesis in 1988, Finlands utrikespolitik – den nationella doktrinen och framtidens mänsklighetspolitik ("Foreign politics of Finland - the national doctrine and the politics of the future of mankind"), he made an assumption that the Soviet Union would prevail — an assumption which has haunted him in the media ever since.
 In 1996, Väyrynen was granted docentship of International Relations in University of Lapland.

 Early political career

 Väyrynen skyrocketed to the top of Finnish politics in his early years.
 He was elected to the Finnish Parliament in 1970 elections.
 He was immediately chosen to work as a Secretary of Ahti Karjalainen's cabinet.
 The 25-year-old Väyrynen was elected as the Vice Chairman of the Finnish Centre Party in 1972, and only three years later he began his long ministerial career as the Minister of Education.

-The new rising star managed to capture the attention of President Kekkonen.
-He soon became one of Kekkonen's trustees and a fierce defender of his foreign policies.
+The rising politician captured the attention of President Kekkonen.
+He soon became one of Kekkonen's trusted associates and a defender of his foreign policies.